 - A. The primary principle as far as the requirements that have to be fulfilled within the PKI for the government (by CSPs) is the Electronic Signatures Act and corresponding regulations (in particular the Decree on Electronic Signatures and the Regulation on Electronic Signatures).
 The Act only applies to the qualified certificate. - B. Under the auspices of the EESSI, in an international context a detailed system has been created of standards with substantive demands for CSPs that issue qualified certificates.
 The requirements under these standards provide further specifications for articles under the legal framework.
-This mainly concerns requirements from the standard ETSI TS 101 456 ("Policy Requirements for Certification Authorities Issuing Qualified Certificates"), which lists requirements for CSPs that issue qualified certificates and requirements from the standard ETSI TS 102 042 ("Policy requirements for certification authorities issuing public key certificates") which lists requirements for CSPs that issue Services, Autonomous Devices or EV SSL certificates.
+This mainly concerns requirements from the standard ETSI EN 319 411-2 (" Policy and security requirements for Trust Service Providers issuing certificates; Part 2: Policy requirements for certification authorities issuing qualified certificates"), which lists requirements for CSPs that issue qualified certificates and requirements from the standard ETSI TS 102 042 ("Policy requirements for certification authorities issuing public key certificates") which lists requirements for CSPs that issue Services, Autonomous Devices or EV SSL certificates.
 These requirements are also valid within the PKI for the government. - C. A number of points in the requirements formulated under A. and B. are not formulated sufficiently specific as far as the PKI for the government is concerned.
 That is why these requirements have been specified further.
 CSPs that wish to issue PKIoverheid certificates therefore also have to fulfil these requirements.
-In the CPs (PoR part 3) these are named [PKIo] or of [PKIo-OO], [PKIo-Sv], [PKIo-Bu] and [PKIo-AA] if this concerns domain-linked PKIo requirements and [PKIo-EV] if this concerns EV PKIo requirements.. - D. Although the Electronic Signatures Act, the ETSI TS 101 456 standard and the PKIo requirements have been specifically developed for the qualified certificate, based on the principle of one security level for all certificates, within the State of the Netherlands Root CA G1 and G2 structure, it has been decided to also declare this security level applicable to the confidentiality certificate, the authenticity certificate, the services certificates and the autonomous devices certificate5.
+In the CPs (PoR part 3) these are named [PKIo]. - D. Although the Electronic Signatures Act, the ETSI EN 319411-2 standard and the PKIo requirements have been specifically developed for the qualified certificate, based on the principle of one security level for all personal certificates, within the State of the Netherlands Root CA structure, it has been decided to also declare this security level applicable to the confidentiality certificate and the authenticity certificate.

-5 The services certificate and the autonomous devices certificate are not personal certificates.
+&lt;sup>5 The services certificate and the autonomous devices certificate are not personal certificates.
 The requirements in this respect originate from the international standard ETSI TS 102 042.
-This outlines requirements at three levels of trustworthiness.
-The level of trustworthiness chosen within the PKI for the government corresponds with that of ETSI TS 101 456.